-The response of a montane meadow to transplantation in the Harz Mountains, Niedersachen, Germany
+Evaluating the transplantation of a meadow in the Harz Mountains, Germany

 Published source details